 The Pacesetting Product Manager

-Pacesetting product managers lead by example.
-You essentially ask people to do as you do.
+Pacesetting product people lead by example.
+You essentially ask others to do as you do.
 This leadership style establishes clear expectations and high standards.
 It is useful to show people how a job is done, for instance, how to create a product roadmap, write user stories, or prioritise the product backlog.
 And it delivers results quickly.
 But there is a dark side to it.

 People may feel overwhelmed and they may worry that they can’t meet your expectations.
 They may be afraid of making mistakes and not show the necessary ownership of their actions.
 After all, you say how things are done.
 If it doesn’t work out, then this is your problem.